Learn how to find, grow, harvest, cook, and store dragon tongue beans in this comprehensive guide!

 Yes.
 Don’t be fooled by the bush habit—these are climbing beans.
 They become leggy and fall over easily if left without something to climb.

-For best results, plant a 3-foot trellis at least two weeks before you plan on sowing seeds.
+Plant a 3-foot trellis at least two weeks before sowing seeds for best results.

 What kind of beans is dragon tongue?